aviaryan/aviaryan.github.com-retired-2018/_posts/gsoc/2016-08-04-dynamic-marshal-restplus.md

         return DAO.get(speaker_id)
 {% endhighlight %}

 You will notice that I removed `@api.marshal_with(SPEAKER)`.
-This was to disable automatic marshaling of output by flask-restplus.
+This was to disable automatic marshalling of output by flask-restplus.
 To compensate for this, I have added
 `model=SPEAKER` in `api.doc`.
 It will not auto-marshal the output but will still show the swagger documentation.

 That concludes this.
 The get method will now switch `marshal` field w.r.t to the authentication level of the user.